John Garrett (ice hockey): Broadcasting career

 Garrett retired before the 1985–86 season.
 He had been offered the position of assistant general manager by Canucks' GM Harry Neale, but Neale was fired and the offer subsequently withdrawn.
 Garrett then began his broadcasting career in 1986-87.
 He worked as a colour commentator on CBC's Hockey Night in Canada.
 Within a few years, he was considered a valuable member of the team and was assigned his first conference final in 1991 — his first of eight in a row.
 During that time, he was also the lead colour commentator on Edmonton Oilers local telecasts, working along with Bruce Buchanan.
 He left CBC in 1998 to join the fledgling CTV Sportsnet (now Rogers Sportsnet).
 He worked as a studio analyst on national broadcasts, as well as the colour commentator for the Calgary Flames games on Sportsnet West.
 During the 1994 NHL Lockout, he briefly worked for United Parcel Service of Canada in Vancouver, British Columbia.

 Since the 2002–03 season, Garrett has served as the colour commentator for Canucks games on Sportsnet Pacific, first being partnered with Jim Hughson and later John Shorthouse.
 He also had occasional network assignments on HNIC and, since Rogers acquired the Canadian national contract for the NHL in 2014, he sometimes gets network assignments on either Sportsnet or City.

+On March 23, 2023, Garrett announced his retirement from Canucks regional broadcasts at the conclusion of the 2022–23 NHL season.
+However, he will continue on Sportsnet's NHL coverage in a part-time capacity.